Amine-Alami/Bilan/README.md

 # Bilan
-This a personal project i created to manage my income and outcome of money.
+This a desktop application i created to manage my income and outcome of money.